Authorize access to data in Azure Storage

 Azure Active Directory Domain Services (Azure AD DS) authentication for Azure Files.
 Azure Files supports identity-based authorization over Server Message Block (SMB) through Azure AD DS.
 You can use Azure RBAC for fine-grained control over a client's access to Azure Files resources in a storage account.
-For more information regarding Azure Files authentication using domain services, refer to the overview.
+For more information about Azure Files authentication using domain services, see the overview.

 Shared Key authorization for blobs, files, queues, and tables.
 A client using Shared Key passes a header with every request that is signed using the storage account access key.
 For more information, see Authorize with Shared Key.